Sementa

 Sementa is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 1959.
+It has been represented by Noor Najhan Mohamad Salleh of Perikatan Nasional (PN) since 2023.

 The state constituency was created in the 1958 redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.